 - What's This?

-NEARLY TWO HOURS BEFORE DAWN, the New Mexican desert is cold and still, silent and honest.
+Nearly two hours before dawn, the New Mexican desert is cold and still, silent and honest.
 Well, mostly honest.
-Stars cast the only light, the backdrop to a mountain range in silhouette to my west.
-In every other direction the slate desert dark and night sky meet at the horizon.
-I can neither see nor smell the juniper and mesquite shrubs around me.
+Stars cast the only dim light on juniper and mesquite shrubs around me.
 I hear only the rustling nylon of my down jacket and the crackling of my footsteps through desiccated grasses and brush.
 And then, from the darkness, I hear a sweet, hollow honk.
 Then another.
-And then a few more – proclamations for what is to come.
+And then a few more — proclamations for what is to come.